fergd/fergdblog/_posts/2012-05-06-Door-To-Door-Organics-Recipes-Case-Study.markdown

 ---
 layout: post
-title: Door To Door Organics Recipe Site Case Study
+title: Recipe Site Case Study
+subtitle: How we increased the customer conversion rate and an average basket size for an online grocery delivery company.
-permalink: door-to-door-organics-recipe-site-case-study
+permalink: /articles/door-to-door-organics-recipe-site-case-study
 date: 2012/05/06
 category: Case Studies
 author: Christan Fergus
 published: true
 ---
+{{ page.subtitle }}

 ## Project Overview ##

-### Company Background ###

-Door To Door Organics is an online organic produce and market delivery service that covers five locations nationwide.
+<span>D</span>oor To Door Organics is an online organic produce and market delivery service that, at the time of this project, covered five locations nationwide.

-### Project Goal ###

 As part of the company's commitment to their customers eating good food, Door To Door Organics decided to launch a recipe and meal planning “wing” to the website that would ultimately be incorporated into the future website shopping flow.
 The recipe site would bring the customer’s grocery box, with all of its ingredients, together with recipes to help provide inspiration in the kitchen and reduce food waste.
 This project would require:

 - A brand new design and code infrastructure
 - An engaging user experience that would be easy to use and make people want to come back
 - Ultimately growth in customer engagement, retention, and sales.
-{: .disc}

-> Overall customer retention increased with a 17% increased customer conversion rate and an average 13% larger basket size.
-{: .pulled-blockquote}

 ### Project Role ###